 The Avengers, which cost a reportedly $220 million, has earned $280 million after opening in about 40 territories last week.
 Box-office prognosticators are expecting that The Avengers will open to the tune of $150+ million in North America.
 We should all feel sorry for Samuel L. Jackson.

-Directed by Joss Whedon, The Avengers features The Iceman‘s Chris Evans as Captain America, Sherlock Holmes’ Robert Downey Jr as Iron Man, Shutter Island‘s Mark Ruffalo as the Incredible Hulk, Vicky Cristina Barcelona‘s Scarlett Johansson as the Black Widow, and Snow White and the Huntsman‘s Chris Hemsworth as Thor.
+Directed by Joss Whedon, The Avengers features Chris Evans as Captain America, Chris Hemsworth as Thor, Mark Ruffalo as the Incredible Hulk, Scarlett Johansson as the Black Widow, and Robert Downey Jr. as Iron Man.

-And finally: Powers Boothe, Alexis Denisof, veteran Jenny Agutter (Walkabout / Logan’s Run), and Deep End director / Roman Polanski’s Knife in the Water screenwriter Jerzy Skolimowski, in addition to the voices of Paul Bettany and Lou Ferrigno.
+Plus Stellan Skarsgård, Powers Boothe, Alexis Denisof, veteran Jenny Agutter (Walkabout / Logan’s Run), and director-screenwriter Jerzy Skolimowski (Deep End, Roman Polanski’s Knife in the Water), in addition to the voices of Paul Bettany and Lou Ferrigno.

 Kellan Lutz Tarzan 3D Movie